 Japan is an expensive country to visit but I really don’t think that you should let the cost of visiting Japan put you off if you really want to visit.
 After Backpacking Japan for 2.5 weeks I’d say that Japan is on par in terms of cost as Western Europe including the UK, and like anywhere in the world you can save money in Japan if you are visiting Japan on a budget.

-Whether you’re in Japan already or planning your Japan trip, here are some ways you can travel Japan on a budget and save money in Japan!
+Whether you’re in Japan already or planning your Japan trip, here are some ways you can travel around Japan on a budget and save money travelling in Japan!

 Get a JR Pass & Be Clever With How You Use it.

-You have probably heard that you need a JR Pass to travel around Japan and if you do need to get a JR Pass if you plan to visit multiple cities and places in a short amount of time.
+You have probably heard that you need a JR Pass to travel around Japan and if you plan to visit multiple cities and places in a short amount of time, you do need one!
 The best way to save money on transport in Japan is to purchase a JR Pass, even if they are expensive initially.

 I was in Japan for 18 days but I purchased the 14-day pass, not the 21-day pass as my first 2 days were spent in Osaka when I didn’t need to use it, and my last days in Tokyo where I didn’t need to use it either.
 Doing this saved me £80.00 which was the price difference between the 14 Day and 21 Day JR Pass at the time of my purchase.